NobodySpecial256/panic-wipe/README.md

 	- This mode is specified by running `panic --delay <seconds>`.
 It's identical to a normal panic, except it waits `<seconds>` before powering off, to allow the drive more time to TRIM discarded blocks
 	- This mode is potentially more vulnerable to cold boot attacks, since contents of RAM aren't deleted until power is lost
 - Reboot
 	- This mode is specified by running `panic --reboot`.
-It's identical to normal panic, except it reboots the system instead of powering off, to allow the drive to TRIM discarded blocks after RAM is clearned
+It's identical to normal panic, except it reboots the system instead of powering off, to allow the drive to TRIM discarded blocks after RAM is cleared
 	- This mode trusts the BIOS to zero RAM immediately on power-on.
 On systems which fail to do this, cold boot attacks may be possible

 #### Wipe modes